-- Do not synchronize files with more than 20GB size.
+Do not synchronize files of more than 20GB size.

-- Do not let the OneDrive folder path longer than 400 characters.
+Do not let the OneDrive folder path be longer than 400 characters.

 Get more storage by upgrading your current Microsoft 365 account subscription plan if the current storage is not sufficient for your needs.